behnoudshafizadeh/opencv-SuperResolution/README.md

-# SuperResolution Using DNN module in OpenCV
+# SuperResolution Using DNN module in OpenCV and Colab
 * introduction
   * [behnoud](#gpu)
   * memory